Chamang Waterfall in Bentong, Pahang

 20-minute walk to a powerful 20m cascade.
 Arrive before 9am and you'll have the pool mostly to yourself.
 Swimming allowed — bring swimwear and a dry bag.
 RM 2 entrance.

 15-minute drive back towards Janda Baik village.
-Stop at a riverside spot if you want a second swim — Sungai Pertak has good access points near Sailor's Rest.
+Stop at a riverside spot if you want a second swim — Sungai Pertak has good access points near the river-resort properties.

 Kopi Ladang for local coffee and Western food (opens 10am).
 The Lemuni for river view dining.
 Rumah Makan Riverside for Malay river fish — catfish curry is worth the trip alone.